jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

       - **Cipher Block Chaining (CBC) mode**: a block cipher mode of operation that encrypts plaintext by using an operation called XOR (exclusive-OR); XORing a block with the previous ciphertext block is known as "chaining"; this means that the decryption of a block of ciphertext depends on all the preceding ciphertext blocks; CBC uses an Initialization Vector or IV, which is a random value or nonce shared between sender and receiver
         - advantages: CBC uses the previous ciphertext block to encrypt the next plaintext block, making it harder to deconstruct; XORing process prevents identical plaintext from producing identical ciphertext; a single bit error in a ciphertext block affects the decryption of that block and the next, making it harder for attackers to exploit errors
         - disadvantages: the blocks must be processed in order, not simultaneously (so it's slower); CBC is also vulnerable to POODLE and GOLDENDOODLE attacks
-      - **Cipher Feedback (CFB) mode**: similar to CBC, it uses an IV and the cipher from the previous block; the main difference is that with CFB, the cipher from the previous block is encrypted first, then XORed with the current block
+      - **Cipher Feedback (CFB) mode**: streaming version of CBC; similar to CBC, it uses an IV and the cipher from the previous block so errors can propagate; the main difference is that with CFB, the cipher from the previous block is encrypted first, then XORed with the current block
         - advantages: CFB is considered to be faster than CBC even though it’s also sequential
         - disadvantages: if there’s an error in one block, it can carry over into the next block
       - **Output Feedback (OFB) mode**: OFB turns a block cipher into a synchronous stream cipher; based on an IV and the key, it generates keystream blocks which are then simply XORed with the plaintext data; as with CFB, the encryption and decryption processes are identical, and no padding is required